Taoiseach pledges ‘substantial’ supports for public in cost-of-living package

 “It’s principally because of the decision by (Vladimir) Putin to weaponise energy and the war in Ukraine is having an impact.
 This is the first time since World War Two that we have had a major war of this kind on the continent of Europe.

+Speaking in Offaly on Tuesday, Mr Martin said the government is doing all it can within its resources to incentivise the retrofitting of homes.

-He claimed there has been a 300% increase in applications for retrofit grants.
+He claimed there has been a 300 per cent increase in applications for retrofit grants.

 “Many companies involved in retrofitting have witnessed a very strong demand in growth,” he added.